-- 18.1 SHA's Business Support Unit is responsible for the implementation of this Policy and the day-to-day management of housing applications and allocations.
-At operational level, we will ensure that: - Housing Applications will be subject to regular audit by an allocated member of staff. - We keep clear records of all applications and lettings decisions, so that there is a satisfactory audit trail held within our IT system. - 18.2 Reporting to the Director, the Senior Management Team member with oversight of the Neighbourhood Services function is responsible for ensuring effective implementation of the Allocations Policy, and the services provided to housing applicants.
-The relevant Senior Management Team member is accountable to SHA's Management Committee whose remit include approving the Allocations Policy and monitoring performance and outcomes.
+- 17.1 Our Allocations Team is responsible for the implementation of this Policy and the day-today management of housing applications and allocations.
+At operational level, we will ensure that: - Housing Applications will be subject to regular audit by an allocated member of staff. - We keep clear records of all applications and lettings decisions, so that there is a satisfactory audit trail held within our IT system. - 17.2 Reporting to the Director, the Housing Manager for the Allocations function is responsible for ensuring effective implementation of the Allocations Policy, and the services provided to housing applicants.
+The Director is accountable to SHA's Management Committee whose remit include approving the Allocations Policy and monitoring performance and outcomes.